sdartscene/sdartscene/content/posts/contact-improv-at-stage-seven.md

 I still catch myself trying to lead a dance more than I'd like, being too greedy in life and ruining the moment by imposing my expectation.
 Luckily, everyone seems to understand that mistakes might be made and this is a special place to grow as a listener in music, dance and human relation.

-Contact Improv is held at Stage 7 every Monday from 6:30 to 9 currently with a $10 contribution.
+[Contact Improv](/posts/contact-improvising) is now held at San Diego Dance Theater every Monday from 6:30 to 9 with a $10 contribution.